Grilled harissa shrimp, brined and marinated shrimp grilled to perfection ~ succulent and smoky with a spicy kick. Perfect for summer grilling season.

 - Cook about 2 minutes a side on a hot grill.

-You might also like these recipes for the grill:
+You might also like these recipes for the summer grilling season:

 Grilled Harissa Shrimp